Naturally present in our digestive system, probiotics play a key role in our daily health.

-If today this name has become very fashionable, do you really know what a probiotic is?
+Although this name has become very fashionable today, do you really know what a probiotic is?

-In this article, we will return to the definition of probiotic and we will also see what are the benefits of these microorganisms in the form of food supplements.
+In this article, we will review the definition of probiotic and also see what the benefits of these microorganisms are in the form of food supplements.

 What is a probiotic?

-The term probiotic comes from 2 Greek words, “pro” which translates as “in favor” and “biotikos” “life”.
+The term probiotic comes from two Greek words, “pro” which translates to “in favor” and “biotikos” which means “life.”
 Probiotics are microorganisms that are naturally present in the human body.

-It constitutes in particular the oral, vaginal and intestinal flora.
+In particular, it constitutes the oral, vaginal and intestinal flora.

-The notion of probiotic is relatively recent since it is a postulate of the Russian Nobel Prize winner Ilya Ilitch Metchnikov in 1908.
-The current concept was defined by a Briton, Roy Fuller at the end of the 1980s.
+The concept of probiotics is relatively recent, having been postulated by the Russian Nobel Prize winner Ilya Ilyich Metchnikov in 1908.
+The current concept was defined by a British man, Roy Fuller, in the late 1980s.

-It should be noted that in the European Union and in France particularly, the term Probiotic is not accepted by the administrative authorities.
-The latter prefer to replace it with the term lactic ferments .
+It should be noted that in the European Union and in France in particular, the term Probiotic is not accepted by the administrative authorities.
+The latter prefer to replace it with the term Lactic Ferments .

 Two names for the same reality.
 Expert debates are underway on this secondary semantic question!